Twelve Little Wounds

 Patients see noticeable improvement six to eight weeks after their microneedling procedure.
 These results may continue to improve over time, as the body continues to produce new collagen.
 You’ll receive specific instructions to follow before and after the procedure to maximize your results.

 Interested in addressing skin issues such as fine lines, acne scars, large pores, and stretch marks?
-Let Jill Rosenberg show you how microneedling can improve your skin.
+Let Susan Winney show you how microneedling can improve your skin.
 Call us at 216-464-1616 for an appointment.

 Posted in: Skin Care Treatment